gradle/gradle/design-docs/features/composite-build/README.md

 #### M2: Programmatic API for requesting IDE models for a composite build

- - Jetbrains developers can use Tooling API to define a composite build and configure Eclipse with all projects in the composite.
+ - Buildship developers can use Tooling API to define a composite build and configure Eclipse with all projects in the composite.
  - Jetbrains developers can use Tooling API to define a composite build and configure IntelliJ IDEA with all projects in the composite.

 #### M3: Dependency substitution for Java projects in a composite build